-This spicy Sichuan party dip has everything we love about our favorite Chengdunese wontons in chili oil except in a totally unexpected creamy, spicy, crunchy dip that’s perfect for scooping up with homemade crispy-fried wonton chips (or any chips!) or crudité.
+This spicy Sichuan party dip has everything we love about our favorite Chengdu wontons in chili oil except in a totally unexpected creamy, spicy, crunchy dip that's perfect for scooping up with homemade crispy-fried wonton chips (or any crackers or crudité).
 I like to call this stuff Sichuan gold because you can dip it, spread it, or slather it on just about anything.
 Cream cheese, homemade Sichuan red chili oil (xiangla hongyou), toasted sesame seeds, scallions, and a few spices and seasonings make this a super tasty dip you can bring to any party.
 Plus, you can choose how spicy or mild to make it.

 A Note About Sichuan Red Chili Oil (Homemade vs Store-bought)